Learn to Identify Trading Entry Candlestick Patterns

-Swing Trading Style Selling Short requires that you are able to identify these distinctly different candlestick patterns:
+To Sell Short Using a Swing Trading Style requires that you are able to identify these distinctly different candlestick patterns:

 1. Buy to Cover Candlestick Patterns.
-These stock price patterns form during a downtrend with swing-style action.
-The candles nestle into prior longer candles, they are usually very small white candlesticks and are not indecision candles.
-Strong Buy to Cover candles are actually continuation patterns in many runs down.
-These candles are created by the typical controlled exit of the Professional Traders who Sell Short during downtrending markets.
+These price action patterns form during a downtrend with Swing Trading Style action.
+The candlesticks nestle into prior longer candlesticks, they are usually very small white candlesticks and are not indecision day candlesticks.
+Strong Buy to Cover candlesticks are actually continuation patterns in many runs down.
+These candlesticks are created by the typical controlled exit of the Professional Traders who Sell Short during downtrending markets.

-2. Buy on the Dip Strategy Candlestick Patterns are very different from the Buy to Cover Candlestick Patterns.
-The veteran Professional Trader aka Institutional Trader, knows a Market Correction when it appears on their charts, and is ready to Sell Short when the uptrend has ended.
+2. Buy the Dip Candlestick Patterns are very different from the Buy to Cover Candlestick Patterns.
+The veteran Professional Trader aka Institutional Trader knows a Market Correction when it appears on their charts, and is ready to Sell Short when the uptrend has ended.

-Retail Investors, Retail Traders, and Smaller Funds are the Market Participant Groups responsible for the candlesticks that form a Buy on the Dip pattern.
+Retail Investors, Retail Traders, and Smaller Funds are the Stock Market Participant Groups responsible for the candlesticks that form a Buy the Dip pattern.

 3. Bargain Hunter Candlestick Patterns.
 These are the Dark Pool footprints that occur ahead of the final low for the Market Correction of a stock or index.
 These are very precise controlled entry candlestick patterns.
 They are often within a tighter range due to the use of Time Weighted Average Price orders as well as other controlled entry orders, which are routed through Dark Pool and Twilight Pool venues.